-Large systems with combined sewer overflows (CSOs) are among those that may be most likely to need infrastructure upgrades and subsequent rate increases in the next several years.
+Large systems with combined sewer overflows (CSOs) are among those needing infrastructure upgrades and subsequent rate increases in the next several years.
 Combined systems are those that collect rainwater, residential wastewater and industrial wastewater in the same pipes, and are designed to overflow or discharge waste into streams and other bodies of water during periods of heavy rain or snowmelt.
 This discharge of waste is a result of the sewer system’s capacity being exceeded.
-105 Indiana communities have combined sewer collection systems, which were commonly built in the 19th Century and early part of the 20th Century.
+105 Indiana communities have been addressing combined sewer collection systems, which were commonly built in the 19th Century and early part of the 20th Century.

 Projects to ensure compliance with environmental regulations are generally considered valid utility costs that may be recovered through rates as a cost of doing business.
 While many utilities have delayed CSO remediation over the long term due to its high costs and resulting impact on rates, federal regulations to force compliance have taken effect in recent years.

 While many municipally owned wastewater utilities charge lower rates than investor-owned and not-for-profit utilities, it is important to note that municipal utilities have access to federal and state grants that can be used to pay for utility projects, along with access to low interest loans that are only available to governmental and not-for-profit entities.
 (The RCAP and USDA links below offer more information.)
 In addition, state law allows investor-owned utilities to earn reasonable rates of return.